Geospatial Intelligence (Z109)

-The MPS GEOINT program encompasses a 12-credit (4 units of 3-credit courses) course structure comprising two core courses and a selection of two courses among electives.
-The courses cover spatial analysis, remote sensing, big data analytics, geovisualization, programming in web and mobile GIS, geospatial intelligence in various fields, etc.
+The GC GEOINT program entails 15 credits from five courses (GEOG661, GEOG662, GEOG697 and two elective courses).
+These courses cover spatial analysis, remote sensing, big data analytics, geovisualization, programming in web and mobile GIS, geospatial intelligence in various fields, etc.

-The Master of Professional Studies in Geospatial Intelligence (MPS GEOINT) is also offered, which entails 30 credits from 10 courses (five core and five elective courses).
+The Master of Science in Geospatial Intelligence (MS GEOINT) is also offered, which entails 30 credits from 10 courses (five core and five elective courses).
 The credits earned from a GCPS GEOINT can be transferred towards the MPS GEOINT.

 Teaching Assistantships are offered depending on availability and students' qualifications.

 Director of Programs

 7251 Preinkert Drive

 - Prerequisites: Introductory Courses in GIS, Remote Sensing, and Statistics or permission of program administrator.

 *Visa Eligibility: This program is not eligible for I-20 or DS-2019 issuance by the University of Maryland.

 The Graduate School requires all admitted graduate students to have a baccalaureate degree from a regionally accredited college or university in the United States, or the equivalent of a baccalaureate degree in another country.

 Applicants with foreign credentials must submit academic records in the original language with literal English translations.